ephemery-testnet/ephemery-scripts/charts/geth-lighthouse/README.md

 helm install geth-lighthouse-node-1 charts/geth-lighthouse --set geth.ports.p2p=30304 --set lighthouse.ports.p2p=30104
 ```

-## Ephermy
+## ephemery

-The ephemeral testnet can be enabled with the following flags: `--set ephermy.enabled=true --set ephermy.iteration=32`.
+The ephemeral testnet can be enabled with the following flags: `--set ephemery.enabled=true --set ephemery.iteration=32`.
 The current iteration is shown on the [project website](https://ephemery.pk910.de/).

 NOTE: Since the ephemeral testnet is small, the requested storage size can be reduced: `--set global.persistence.size=10Gi`